 Most residents consider it a tourist trap, but that doesn’t lessen its pull any on both visitors and natives alike.
 Part shopping, part dining, Quincy Market and Faneuil Hall Marketplace is always a bustling center of the city.
 It is just steps from most anywhere downtown, including Government Center, the Boston Harbor, and the North End, making it a perfect – yet busy – spot for lunch.

 It’s a car.
 It’s a boat.
-It’s…yes, both.
+It’s…yes, both, a Duck Tour.
 These World War II-style amphibious vehicles are the perfect way to tour the city.
 On land, you’ll see the State House, Bunker Hill, and Newbury Street.
 By sea, you’ll get a picture-perfect view of Boston and Cambridge from the Charles River.

 Here you’ll find the city’s Little Italy, with a bevy of Italian restaurants, bakeries, and coffee shops lining the cramped streets.
 Ask any number of people for recommendations, and you’re liable to get different answers from everyone.
-Truth is, you really can’t go wrong, particularly on a sultry summer evening, when this neighborhood comes alive.
+Truth is, you really can’t go wrong in the North End, particularly on a sultry summer evening, when this neighborhood comes alive.